MehdiHayanai/MehdiHayanai/README.md

 My name is Mehdi Hayani Mechkouri, a long name worth remembering.

-**⚠️I am currently looking for an internship starting in February ⚠️**

 **In one of the following subjects AI & Machine Learning | Data Science | Data Engineering | Industrial Engineering**